What we do with the information you provide

 - Ask us to correct any information that you think is inaccurate

 - Ask us to erase your personal information*

 - Ask us to restrict the processing of your information

 *Under article 6(1)(e) your rights of erasure do not apply when it comes to processing on the basis of public task.
-This is means that the processing of your information is necessary for the OSCO to carry out our specific task laid down by law.
+This is means that the processing of your information is necessary for SCOAF to carry out our specific task laid down by law.
 However, you do have the right to object to this by not filling in our application forms.

 What information do we collect?

 In order for us to do our job, we need to collect personal information from the individuals who contact our office.
 This information will be collected whether you contact us by phone, in writing, by mail or email, or you submit a form electronically through our website.